rudrankbasant/FunFact/README.md

 # FunFact
-An app that displays a funfact from an API.</br>
+An app that displays a funfact, from an API.</br>
-Loads another funfact on clicking the "Another Fact!" button.
+Loads another funfact, on clicking the "Another Fact!" button.</br>